Monster House (video game): Reception

 Monster House received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 In Japan, where the DS version was ported for release on February 1, 2007, Famitsu gave it a score of one four, one five, and two sixes for a total of 21 out of 40.
+At an Annie Awards in 2007, Monster House was nominated for Best Animated Video Game.